Entitlement Management System for SaaS (2026 Guide)

 Plans define how your software products are packaged and sold.
 Each plan bundles features, usage limits, and pricing into a structured offering.

-For example, a Pro plan might include 5 seats, advanced analytics, and API access.
-In a well-designed entitlement management software setup, those inclusions are stored as structured data rather than hard-coded feature checks.
+For example, a Pro plan might include five seats, advanced analytics, and API access.
+In a well-designed entitlements layer, those inclusions are stored as structured data rather than hard-coded feature checks.

 When pricing or packaging changes, you update the plan definition instead of rewriting logic tied to access permissions.